 So this is a story of overcoming kitchen fear and a new family favorite chicken recipe.
 With just a handful of ingredients, that you’ll probably have around, in under an hour, you’ll get a fancy looking and delicious chicken recipe.
 It is a win win that I’m thinking of making it in our next gathering and I am pretty sure everyone will love it.

-Then dip then into egg and milk mixture.
-Here is when others like to add parm cheese as well.
+- Then dip them into egg and milk mixture.
+Here is when others like to add Parmesan cheese as well.

-Add the stock to the pan, boil then turn off the heat and complete the sauce as directed below.
+- Add the stock to the pan, boil then turn off the heat and complete the sauce as directed below by adding butter and swirling the pan.

 Absolutely delicious and very tender.
 Now I’ve included the standard amount of lemon juice in the recipe below, but for us I’ve almost doubled the amount.
 So before scooping the sauce, taste it for yourself and see if you want more lemon flavor or this is the just right for you.